-Hawker Chan Restaurant is a joint partnership between Mr Chan – Chef of one-Michelin-starred Liao Fan Hong Kong Soya Sauce Chicken Rice & Noodle and Hersing Culinary.
-So to put things right, Hawker Chan Restaurant is not Michelin-starred.
+Liao Fan Hawker Chan is a joint partnership between Mr Chan – Chef of one-Michelin-starred Liao Fan Hong Kong Soya Sauce Chicken Rice & Noodle and Hersing Culinary.
+So to put things right, Liao Fan Hawker Chan is not Michelin-starred.
 The Michelin-starred establishment is the existing stall in Chinatown Food Complex.
 However the new air-con establishment offers a much comfortable dining place as compared to the hawker centre.
+[Update in 2017: this outlet was awarded Bib Gourmand]

 I’ve long heard of the legendary soya sauce chicken stall in the hawker centre and have witnessed the snaking queue.
 It was perhaps the relatively affordable pricing at the hawker stall in addition to the juicy, succulent chicken that attracted hordes of foodies.
 However the long queue deterred me from trying them out until Hawker Chan Restaurant was introduced.